 3. Create a Punchy Career Summary

 With the ideas you have gathered, you can now make a start on your CV.
 Most combination CVs open with a career summary, which might take the form of a bullet point list or a few sentences of text.
 Here, you aim to show your strongest credentials from the ideas you have gathered, along with your job objective.
 This will be the first thing the recruiting manager reads, so it should also highlight a little of your personality – for example, by describing why others might recommend you, and giving some personal context to why you’re a great hire.
-For more ideas and examples, try the links given in this article or a simple Google search which will provide templates and examples to use as models.

 4. Use Relevant Chronological Details

 With a qualifications or career summary completed, your CV should then give some chronological work history.
 This is always presented in reverse order, and should tell the story of your progress and achievements.
 In this sort of CV, the space for this section tends to be relatively tight, so focus on showing your achievements as well as the size and scope of your role.
 Include details like the size of budgets you managed, the number of people you led or the main stakeholders you worked with, and make the details bullet pointed and punchy to keep the readers’ attention.

 Your CV might also include other sections depending on your personal experience and the sort of roles you are looking for.
 You might, for example, include a section on specific educational achievements, volunteer work, language abilities or even relevant hobbies.
 Use this section to show some of your personality, although bear in mind that you should be showcasing things that are of interest and relevance to the employer (so, they might not be very interested in your being a founding member of the University Cider Appreciation Society).